 Liberty State Park – Jersey City

 Spread out your blanket and take in views of the Hudson River, New York skyline, and of course, the Statue of Liberty.
 After lunch, board a ferry to Ellis Island or stroll through the historic Central Railroad of New Jersey Terminal.
 The park's flat, riverfront paths are ideal for strollers and beginning bike riders.
 Don't miss Empty Sky, New Jersey's powerful September 11th Memorial.
 For even more adventure, you can schedule a canoe or kayak ride on the Hudson.
-Open daily 6 a.m. – 10:00 p.m.
+Check out our Liberty State Park favorites.
+Open daily 6am – 10pm.

 Enjoy a gorgeous view of the bridge at Carpenter's Grove at the Ross Dock Picnic Area in the Palisades.
 Photo by Anthony Taronto/courtesy of the park.